Explicit Quantum Circuits for Block Encodings of Certain Sparse Matrices: Additional results on quantum walks

 where $\wt{e}$ is a vector of all ones of length $N-1$.

-Clearly, applying the $P$ matrix defined by \eqref{eq:pnomark} to $v$ does not change $v$.
-The output from such a random walk remains the same, i.e., the probability of being at each vertex remains at $1/N$.
+\revii{Note that $v^{T}P=v$ when $P$ matrix defined by \eqref{eq:pnomark}.} The output from such a random walk remains the same, i.e., the probability of being at each vertex remains at $1/N$.

-However, if we are given the $P$ matrix defined by \eqref{eq:pmark}, one can show that $w = P^k v$ converges to the eigenvector $\wt{\pi}=(1,0,\ldots,0)^{T}$ associated with the largest eigenvalue 1 of $P$ when $k = \Or(N)$.
+However, if we are given the $P$ matrix defined by \eqref{eq:pmark} and is non-symmetric, \revii{$w^T = v^T P^k$ converges to the left eigenvector} $\wt{\pi}=(1,0,\ldots,0)^{T}$ associated with the largest eigenvalue 1 of $P$ when $k = \Or(N)$.
 Hence, after performing $\Or(N)$ steps of the random walk using this $P$, we can conclude, with high confidence, that there is a marked vertex and it is the $0$th vertex since the 0th element of $w$ is nearly 1.

 In the quantum setting, the tool we are given is different.
-Instead of the $P$ matrix, we are given the block encoding of the discriminant matrix $D$ associated with $P$ denoted by $U_D$.
+Instead of the $P$ matrix, we \revii{use} the block encoding of the discriminant matrix $D$ associated with $P$ denoted by $U_D$.
 Again, we are allowed to apply $U_D^k$ to a carefully prepared quantum state $\ket{\psi_0}$ to perform a quantum walk (but not allowed to look at $U_D$ itself).
 The prepared initial quantum state is

 To detect the presence of a marked vertex, which is equivalent to determining whether the quantum walk operator is the block encoding of the discriminant matrix associated with the $P$ matrix defined in \eqref{eq:pnomark} or \eqref{eq:pmark}, we measure the first $n$ qubits, and evaluate the success probability of measuring the $\ket{0^n}$ state.
 This probability should be